rvhonorato/prot-dna-martini-implementation/README.md

 Step 5: Case studies

-## Step 1: Bead ranming and parameter/topology conversion
+## Step 1: Bead renaming and parameter/topology conversion

 First step is to convert MARTINI forcefield parameters and write a CNS topology file.
 The parameters were extracted from the the `martini_v2.1P-dna.itp` file and the DNA/RNA extension papers (10.1021/acs.jctc.5b00286, 10.1016/j.bpj.2017.05.043).